bubu59/mightyjaxx/README.md

 ## Instructions
 1. Clone GitHub repo
-2. Enter into each folder and run `yarn install` to install all dependencies from `package.json`
+2. Enter into each folder ( admin, ecommerce, ecommerceapi ) respectively and run `yarn install` to install all dependencies from `package.json` for each of them
+3. Once installed, run `yarn start` for all 3 of them in their terminals respectively

 ## Checklist
  Create the login page with the following features: